texstudio-org/texstudio/utilities/manual/source/editing.md

 The \"symbols panel\" in the side panel offers the insertion of hundreds of mathematical symbols and special characters.
 The list can be sorted by categories like "all", "greek", "operators", etc.
 You can also directly search for parts of the command.
-A right click on the symbol allows you to declare it as favorite, insert the command or, if available, insert the unicode character into the text.
+A right click on the symbol allows you to declare it as favorite, insert the command or, if available, insert the Unicode character into the text.
 TeXstudio keeps track of which symbols have been used here, so the most used will be listed as well.

 ![Symbol Panel](images/symbol_panel.webp)